Oven “Fried” Chicken

-I have tried a lot of “oven fried” chicken recipes with a variety of crunchy coatings, and this is the only one I’ve made more than once.
-It’s a great recipe!
+I’ve tried a lot of oven fried chicken recipes using a variety of crunchy coatings, and this is the only one I’ve made again and again.

 To get the chicken started, season skinless chicken drumsticks with a mixture of salt, pepper, paprika, poultry seasoning (I used thyme), and garlic powder: